scoony/selfcheck.c.1m.sh/README.md

 **Features:**
 - collect and display infos on hardware/software
 - detect and notify if any error(s) thru push notification
+- an auto-updating process is included (not based on git)

 **Dependencies required:**
 - `sudo apt-get install mesa-utils`